tomjoht/tomjoht.github.io/_posts/2015/11/2015-11-17-pros-and-cons-of-jekyll-for-docs.md

 Lest I get ostracized by the Jekyll community, though, I'll follow up these items with 10 pros of using Jekyll for documentation.

-## 10 cons of using Jekyll for documentation
+## Cons of using Jekyll for documentation

 ### 1. All files are included by default in the output